Earthquakes on April 3, 2026

 49.0 km---✓ ReviewedUSGS →

-At 21:14 UTC on April 3, 2026, a magnitude 4.2 tremor occurred 92 km ESE of Bitung, Indonesia.
+Reports of a magnitude 4.2 earthquake 92 km ESE of Bitung, Indonesia came in on April 3, 2026 at 21:14 UTC.
 It arrived roughly 13 hours after a larger magnitude 4.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The event originated approximately 49.0 km below the surface, classifying it as shallow crustal.
+At a depth of 49.0 km, the event was shallow crustal.
 The epicenter is at 1.048°, 125.867°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03